What is Email Marketing?waheed

 - e. offers more analytics capability and reporting, such as click-through rates, bounce rates, open rates, and conversions.

 The big advantage of email over social media is that prospects and customers are more likely to see an email than social media.
 Just posting something doesn’t mean that everyone you want to see your message will see it.
 Your post might not even show up in your targets’ social media streams. also, an email will sit in the inbox until it’s read (or deleted).

 Ideally, email marketing should go hand-in-hand with social media.
-Adding social media Like” or “Share” buttons to your marketing.emails gives an additional way for customers to connect with your brand.
+Adding social media Like” or “Share” buttons to your marketing. emails give an additional way for customers to connect with your branding.
 Snippets of positive reviews from social media fans can be included in emails, and conversely, social media postings can be used to encourage fans to subscribe to your email newsletters.